crowdpro3/bogdanvlviv.github.io/_posts/talks/ruby/rails/2019-03-22-how-to-upgrade-a-big-rails-application.markdown

 \- Because I was lucky to succeed at that time, I didn't learn any lessons, so when I got a chance to upgrade a bigger Rails application that had near 40 thousand test cases from version 4.2 to 5.0 I tried to apply the same strategy.
 So, here we are.
 I faced a bunch of long-running branch's drawbacks like - it's hard to review the changes, wasting lots of time on resolving conflicts, it's hard to involve people in the process or delegate work.
 And I asked myself those two important questions.

-\-The best answer was just to find another approach that would eliminate all mentioned issues.
+\- The best answer was just to find another approach that would eliminate all mentioned issues.

 ## Shopify's Rails upgrade story